SpenceKonde/megaTinyCore/README.md

 * Tools -> Retain EEPROM - determines whether to save EEPROM when uploading a new sketch.
 You must burn bootloader after changing this to apply the changes.
 This option is not available on Optiboot board definitions - programming through the bootloader does not execute a chip erase function.
 * Tools -> UART pins - All of these parts have the potential to remap the UART pins.
 This menu option sets which pins will be used as TX and RX by default.
 If Optiboot is being used, the selection from this menu when you "burn bootloader" will set which set of pins will be used by Optiboot.
 However, once the bootloader has been uploaded, you may change this if you need the sketch to use the other set of pins - the pins chosen when the bootloader was burned will still be used for uploads, but the current selection will be used by the sketch. **THIS MENU OPTION IS REMOVED IN 2.0.0 AND LATER** Instead, use the newly added Serial.pins() and Serial.swap() functions.
 See the section on Serial for more information.
 * Tools -> B.O.D.
 Voltage - If Brown Out Detection is enabled, when Vcc falls below this voltage, the chip will be held in reset.
 You must burn bootloader after changing this to apply the changes.
 Take care that these threshold voltages are not exact - they may vary by as much as +/- 0.3v! (depending on threshold level - see electrical characteristics section of datasheet).
 Be sure that you do not select a BOD threshold voltage that could be triggered during programming, as this can prevent successful programming via UPDI (reported in #86).
-* Tools -> UPDI/Reset pin - This menu is only available on board definitions that use the Optiboot bootloader.
-If set to UPDI, the pin will be left as the UPDI pin, there will be no hardware reset pin - to enter the bootloader, disconnect and reconnect power to the part, and upload within 8 seconds.
-If set to Reset, the pin will be configured to act as reset, like a classic AVR, but **UPDI programming will no longer work - you must use an HV programmer if you wish to re-enable UPDI** - if the pin is set to reset, the version of Optiboot uploaded will jump straight to the application after a power-on reset, and will only enter the bootloader if reset by software reset or via the reset pin.
+* Tools -> UPDI/Reset pin.
+If set to UPDI, the pin will be left as the UPDI pin, there will be no hardware reset pin.
+If using Optiboot, to enter the bootloader, disconnect and reconnect power to the part or execute a software reset - either way, upload within 8 seconds.
+If set to Reset, the pin will be configured to act as reset, like a classic AVR, but **UPDI programming will no longer work - you must use an HV programmer if you wish to reprogram via UPDI** - if the pin is set to reset, if using Optiboot, the version of the bootloader used will jump straight to the application after a power-on reset, and will only enter the bootloader if reset by software reset or via the reset pin.
 The bootloader will also only wait 1 second for a sketch (ie, it behaves like optiboot does on classic AVR microcontrollers), instead of 8.
+Finally, if set to I/O, the pin will act as a normal I/O pin (though the pin drivers are weaker, like the reset pin on classic AVRs); if using Optiboot, the bootloader will behave in the same way as when the pin is left as UPDI.
+Note that if not using Optiboot, you must have an HV UPDI programmer to
 * Tools -> B.O.D.
-Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
+Mode (active) - Determines whether to enable Brown Out Detection when the chip is active and when it's sleeping; only reasonable combinations are offered.
 You must burn bootloader after changing this to apply the changes.
-* Tools -> B.O.D.
-Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
-You must burn bootloader after changing this to apply the changes.
-* Tools -> tinyNeoPixel Port - If using the tinyNeoPixel library (see above), and you are running at 8 or 10 MHz, you must set this option to the port with the pin(s) you are using.
-Not present on the 8-pin parts, as they only have one port.
-If not using tinyNeoPixel library or running at 16MHz or more, this option can be ignored.
 * Tools -> Voltage for UART Baud - Controls which oscillator error values will be used to maximize the accuracy of the UART baud rate generation - choose whether operating voltage is closer to 5v or 3v.
 * Tools -> millis()/micros() - If set to enable (default), millis(), micros() and pulseInLong() will be available.
 If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work.
 Disabling millis() and micros() saves flash, and eliminates the millis interrupt every 1-2ms; this is especially useful on the 8-pin parts which are extremely limited in flash.
 Depending on the part, options to force millis/micros onto specific timers are available.
 A #error will be shown upon compile if a specific timer is chosen but that timer does not exist on the part in question (as the 0-series parts have fewer timers, but run from the same variant).
 If RTC is selected, micros() and pulseInLong() will not be available - only millis() will be.